KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Text-Routing-Article.md

 Note that you can also use the ``KeyboardTextField`` text field configuration block to enable multiline support on later iOS versions.

-Both views support SwiftUI `@FocusState`, and have a custom ``SwiftUI/View/focused`` view modifier that lets you provide a custom done button that will slide in when the view is focused:
+Both views support `@FocusState`, and have a custom focused view modifier that lets you provide a custom done button that will slide in when the view is focused, and can be tapped to dismiss the text field:

 ```swift
 struct CustomKeyboardToolbar: View {